wopsononock/orcidProfile-1/README.md

 # ORCID Profile Puller

-**NOTE: This plugin is a work in progress and not yet ready for production use.**

 **NOTE: Please ensure you're using the correct branch.
-Use the [master branch](https://github.com/asmecher/orcidProfile/tree/master) for OJS 3.0, and the [ojs-dev-2_4 branch](https://github.com/asmecher/orcidProfile/tree/ojs-dev-2_4) for OJS 2.4.x.**
+Use the [master branch](https://github.com/asmecher/orcidProfile/tree/master) for OJS 3.x, and the [ojs-dev-2_4 branch](https://github.com/asmecher/orcidProfile/tree/ojs-dev-2_4) for OJS 2.4.x.**

 Plugin for PKP user profiles (for OJS 3.x)